kwaldenphd/sql-queries-joins/README.md

 106- `ASC` returns ascending results. `DESC` would return descending results.

-<blockquote>Q22: How would you write an SQL query to return the unique list of team names from the Team_Locations table, sorted in reverse alphabetical order?
+<blockquote>Q22: Write an SQL query to return the unique list of team names from the Team_Locations table, sorted in reverse alphabetical order?
 What data does this query return?</blockquote>

 ```SQL
 SELECT *